Azure-Samples/azure-openai-rag-workshop/README.md

 # 🤖 azure-openai-rag-workshop

-In this workshop, we will build a chatbot from based on OpenAI language models and implementing the Retrieval Augmented Generation (RAG) pattern.
+In this workshop, we will build a chatbot based on OpenAI language models and implementing the Retrieval Augmented Generation (RAG) pattern.
 You'll use [Fastify](https://fastify.dev) to create a [Node.js](https://nodejs.org/en/) service that leverage [OpenAI SDK](https://platform.openai.com/docs/libraries/) and [LangChain](https://js.langchain.com/) to build a chatbot that will answer questions based on a corpus of documents, as well as a website to test it.

 <!-- Finally, we will deploy everything on Azure with a CI/CD pipeline. -->